 This dog is anxious and nervous.
-When dogs lick their lips it means they are anxious.
-He has his ears pinned back and his paw raised up, these are both signs that he is nervous.
+He has his ears pinned back and his tail tucked between his legs, these are both signs that he is nervous.
 You can also see the whites of his eyes, this is called "whale eye".
 When you can see the whites of a dog's eyes it is a sign that the dog is anxious.
-You should give this dog space.
+You should give this dog space and not try to pet him.

 This dog is angry.
 Her lips are tight and pulled back.
 You can see her teeth and her gums.
-This is a sign of anger and aggression.
-This dog will likely bite you if you try and pet her.
-You can also see the whites of her eyes, meaning she is also nervous.
-Do not try to pet this dog.
+This is a sign of anger.
+She is lunging forward to scare away what is in front of her.
+This dog will likely bite you if you try to pet her.
+Do not approach this dog.